Frank Perdue: Death

 According to Perdue company officials, Perdue died on March 31, 2005, after a brief illness.
 He was 84.

 Legacy

 In 1983, Perdue received the Golden Plate Award of the American Academy of Achievement.

 The Franklin P. Perdue School of Business was established at Salisbury University in 1986 and named for Frank Perdue.

 In 1991, Frank Perdue was honored with an Edison Achievement Award for his commitment to innovation throughout his career.

-Frank Purdue was a patron of treasure hunter Mel Fisher, helping fund his expedition to locate the wreckage of the Spanish galleon Nuestra Señora de Atocha, which had sunk off the coast of the Florida Keys in 1622.
+Frank Perdue was a patron of treasure hunter Mel Fisher, helping fund his expedition to locate the wreckage of the Spanish galleon Nuestra Señora de Atocha, which had sunk off the coast of the Florida Keys in 1622.
 Fisher eventually found the galleon and in 1985 and recovered more than $400 million in gold and gems.
-Purdue donated much of his portion of the recovered gems and coins to the Smithsonian Institution and to Delaware Technical Community College.
+Perdue donated much of his portion of the recovered gems and coins to the Smithsonian Institution and to Delaware Technical Community College.